cilium/cilium/.github/ISSUE_TEMPLATE/feature_template.md

 ## Cilium Feature Proposal

-Thanks for taking time to make a feature request for Cilium!
+Thanks for taking time to make a feature proposal for Cilium!
 If you have usage questions, please try the [slack channel](http://slack.cilium.io/) and see the [FAQ](https://github.com/cilium/cilium/issues?utf8=%E2%9C%93&q=is:issue+label:kind/question+) first.

-**Is your feature request related to a problem?**
+**Is your proposed feature related to a problem?**

 If so, please describe the problem